Trendy workouts rejuvenate old fitness tools

 NEW YORK Dumbbells, medicine balls and jump ropes have once again taken center stage on the gym floor as the newest workouts drive a revival of the oldest fitness tools, experts say.

-Even step aerobics is getting a second wind as workout trends turn back to the tried and true.
+Even step aerobics is getting a second wind as workouts trends turn back to the tried and true.

 The popularity of back-to-basics workouts such as CrossFit and High Intensity Interval Training (HIIT) classes have lent new cool to old-school fitness tools, said Colleen Logan, vice president of marketing for the exercise equipment manufacturer and marketer ICON Health & Fitness.